María Romilda Servini

 María Romilda Servini de Cubría (born 1 December 1936) is an Argentine lawyer and judge who presides over Federal Court No. 1 of Buenos Aires.

 Early life

 María Romilda Servini was born in the city of San Nicolás de los Arroyos, in the extreme north of Buenos Aires Province, to an upper middle class family.
 As a child, she was nicknamed "Chuchi".

 She studied law at the University of Buenos Aires, where she met Juan Tomás Cubría in 1958.
-One year later they were married, had a son, and he was appointed military attaché in Río de Janeiro, where the couple lived for two years.
+One year later they were married, had a son, and he was appointed military attaché in Rio de Janeiro, where the couple lived for two years.

 Judicial career

 When they returned to Argentina, Servini de Cubría finished her studies as a clerk and worked in this capacity during 1966 in the offices of Buenos Aires Province.
 When she had her second child, she decided to finish law school with her brother, who was also attending.

 She began her judicial career, working her way up from the lowest position to that of "official defender".
 In that position she had her first prominent case, in which she had to defend former President Isabel Perón, who had been arrested and prosecuted on several criminal counts by the National Reorganization Process that was in power at the time.
 After Perón was overthrown by the dictatorship, her husband, who was a captain of the Air Force, was forced into retirement by the decision of General Ramón Agosti.

 Later she was named "judge of minors", and there she took charge of several cases of appropriation of children, being the first to return children to families of the disappeared.
 She was later investigated for having designated minors for adoption in an irregular manner, similar to that which caused fellow judge Gustavo Mitchell to resign in November 2011.
 Servini disputed the allegations and questioned the impartiality of Judge Norberto Mario Oyarbide.

 In the 1980s, she was subrogated judge in a court of higher education.
 There, she presided over the Puccio family's case.